ZefCo/area_computer/README.md

 #### 6/29/21

 Need to work on line 173: there's an error due to the size of two vectors that can crash the script before it starts.

+#### 6/30/21

+Solved the error: just made it into an if statement that checks the length.
+If the length of the new digits is shorter then the digits of interest it just passes and moves on - no points in looking into that.

+Now to move onto outputting into a graph and collecting data.